jnarendran/jnarendran.github.io/about_me.md

 Outside of work, I enjoy reading, keeping up with tech, photography, and getting lost in learning something new.

-Please reach out to me by email at jairajnarendran@gmail.com with any questions or comments!
+If you have any questions or want to reach out, please email me at jairajnarendran@gmail.com.